 This gem was made with a limited budget; it didn’t have recognizable stars and was released principally in art houses.
 It’s clearly on a different scale than, say, Silverado, which had much more to work with in terms of budget and stars.
 But for what it is, it’s great, and it ends on a curiously upbeat note that you wouldn’t have seen coming with the generally autumnal feeling of the film.
 Even in a film this small, Farnsworth got a Best Actor Oscar nomination for his role as Miner.
 The film won the Best Film Genie, the Canadian version of the American Oscar, and Richard Farnsworth won the best foreign actor award (foreign, as in non-Canadian).

 The director, Tasmanian-born Canadian Phillip Borsos, was only 27 when he made this movie, his first feature film.
 He died in 1995 of leukemia at 41.

 For another excellent and largely unseen small Canadian western check out Gunless (2010), with Paul Gross as The Montana Kid sidetracked in western Canada.
 For another underrated but excellent relationship-oriented western, see the aforementioned A Thousand Pieces of Gold (1991), if you can find it.
-It’s not available on DVD, either, although there were rumors that it was to be released by Panamint in late 2015.
+It was not available on DVD, either, until 2020 when Kino Lorber did an excellent job with a re-release of it, too.